Vasili-28/Data-Science-Assignment/README.md

 To run:
   1. Donwload all avalaible files in the repositary into a working directory or just the notebook
   2. For full dataset then refer to 'https://raw.githubusercontent.com/Vasili-28/Data-Science-Assignment/refs/heads/main/Supplementary_Data_Togashi_FINAL.csv' or download it from the repositary
   3. For 'Fusarium only' dataset then refer to 'https://raw.githubusercontent.com/Vasili-28/Data-Science-Assignment/refs/heads/main/filtered_fusarium_species.csv' or download it from the repositary.
-If using the Fusarium only dataset, then skip Set Up section of the notebook.ipynb and use the url or download it from the repositary
+If using the Fusarium only dataset, then skip Set Up section of the notebook.ipynb and use the code in the first cell of 'Analysis Part 1'
   4. Import all necessary libraries (run first cell of the notebook,ipynb) which include:
      - pandas
      - matplotlib.pyplot